Parsimonious Learning-Augmented Approximations for Dense Instances of $\mathcal{NP}$-hard Problems

 \begin{proof} For any $\epsilon > 0$, using \textsc{LA-PTAS-Cut} with $f=3$, $\epsilon' = \epsilon \delta/16, g=1/\epsilon'^3$ and sample size $|S|=g \ln n/\delta= \Theta \big(\ln n / \epsilon^3 \delta^4 \big)$, we get a cut $\textbf{z}$ that with probability at least $\approx 1-3/n^2$ satisfies:

 Therefore, the approximation ratio of the algorithm is $\big(1 - \epsilon - 8\frac{\textit{error}}{\delta |S|}\big)$ with high probability.

 Regarding its running time, it is easy to see that it only requires to solve a linear program with $n$ variables and $O(n)$ constraints for each possible value of the \textit{error} (i.e., $|S|\leq n$ rounds).
-So, it runs in time $O(n \cdot n^{2.5})=O(n^{3.5})$ if we use the algorithm of Vaidya, which solves linear programs in $O(n^{2.5})$~\cite{Vaidya}.
-There are also other faster methods to solve linear programs~\cite{Vaidya, Cohen, lee}.
+So, it runs in time $O(n \cdot T_{LP})$, where $T_{LP}$ is the time to solve an LP with $n$ variables and $O(n)$ constraints.
+There are many algorithms that solve linear programs~\cite{Vaidya, Cohen, lee}.
 The state of the art does it in time $O^*(n^w)$, where $w$ is the matrix multiplication exponent (the current value is $w \approx 2.38$)~\cite{start}. \end{proof}